prioritizr/aoh/README.md

       V, Rondinini C, and Visconti P (2020b) A global map of terrestrial habitat types (insert version) [Data set].
 Zenodo.
 Available at https://doi.org/10.5281/zenodo.4058819.

+      Robinson N, Regetz J, and Guralnick RP (2014) EarthEnv-DEM90: A nearly-global, void-free, multi-scale smoothed, 90m digital elevation model from fused ASTER and SRTM data.
+ISPRS Journal of Photogrammetry and Remote Sensing, 87:57--67.

     To see these entries in BibTeX format, use 'print(<citation>, bibtex=TRUE)', 'toBibtex(.)', or set